Local Message-Passing for Discrete Graph Generation: Background

+Local message-passing operates exclusively on nodes within a given adjacency matrix~\cite{kipf2016semi}, fundamentally constraining graph generation to node-transition states.
+To bypass this requirement, DiGress~\cite{vignac2022digress} utilized a graph transformer with node-to-edge self-attention and graph-conditioning via FiLM~\cite{perez2018film}.

+So, \textit{effective} local message-passing~\cite{gilmer2017neural} as a backbone for graph generation remains a unique challenge.
+An unaltered denoising backbone must learn transitions for extrapolating nodes ($X$) to edge ($E$) and graph ($y$) transitions between subsequent layers ($l$):

+As shown in Figure~\ref{fig:degen_planar}, standard message-passing trained via this sequential process remains insufficient for effective graph generation~\cite{bergmeister2023efficient, xu2024discrete}.

-However, the application of standard GNNs~\cite{xu2024discrete} and Graph Isomoporhism Networks (GINe)~\cite{bergmeister2023efficient} as denoising backbones, have resulted in reduced generation quality.
-Given this performance reduction, graph diffusion models typically rely on more expressive encoders that can consider more structural information.
+Given this reduced performance, graph diffusion models typically rely on encoders capturing long-range interactions or fine-grained structural information.
 This includes graph transformer~\cite{vignac2022digress} or PPGN backbones~\cite{haefeli2022diffusion}.
 These methods are typically endowed with additional feature encodings to enhance the discriminative power of GGMs.
-SPECTRE integrates graph spectral components as input to prevent mode collapse for GAN generators~\cite{martinkus2022spectre}.
-COMETH and DeFoG append RRWP encodings~\cite{ma2023graph} within their frameworks to approximately count $p$-cycles, where $p < 5$, overcoming expressivity limitations~\cite{siraudin2024cometh, qin2024defog}.
-Separate investigations into graph diffusion models demonstrate $>$2-WL expressive GNNs enhance graph substructure generation~\cite{wang2025graph}, demonstrating promise for exploring specialized GNN architectures in graph generation.
+SPECTRE inputs eigenvectors as additional features, preventing mode collapse in adversarial generation~\cite{martinkus2022spectre}.
+COMETH and DeFoG append RRWP encodings~\cite{ma2023graph} within their frameworks, approximating $p$-cycles counts for fine-grained generation~\cite{siraudin2024cometh, qin2024defog}.
+Separate investigations into graph diffusion models demonstrate $>$2-WL expressive GNNs enhance graph substructure generation~\cite{wang2025graph}.
+Therefore, current literature suggests maximal-expressivity is all but required for performant graph generation.